Child Labour and Social Protection

 Village Savings and Loan Associations (VSLAs)

-Public awareness and mind-set-change campaigns
+Public awareness and mindset-change campaigns

 Legal and policy reform advocacy